Engee documentation

 using Plots

-Now let's read the data from CSV, plot the resulting graph and analyse the data.
+Now let's read the data from CSV, build the resulting graph and analyse this data.

 command_fixed = Matrix(CSV.read("$(@__DIR__)/command_fixed.csv", DataFrame)); #загрузка данных